Why Won’t My Furnace Pilot Light Stay Lit?

 Today the specialists at Shanklin Heating & Air Conditioning want to arm you with some basic furnace know-how: why a pilot light might not stay lit.
 That way next time the furnace gives you some trouble, maybe you can handle the situation without having to resort to space heaters!

 Need help troubleshooting your pilot light, or tired of not getting the heating power you deserve?
-Contact the furnace specialists at Shanklin online now for furnace repair in Dalton, Massillon, and Hudson, Ohio!
+Contact the furnace specialists at Shanklin online now for furnace repair in Dalton and Massillon, Ohio!

 Standing Pilot Light Troubleshooting

 Many homeowners today still use the old-school standard of a standing pilot gas furnace system.
 These are the ones you have to light manually, and while they’re pretty good at keeping things toasty, they can also run across quite a few situations that might make them incapable of staying lit.
 These commonly include:

 - Dirty pilot and or burners.
 Our furnaces run for months on end every single year, and this will often lead to plenty of gunk and mess ending up on and around the pilot.
 If you’re trying to do a simple troubleshoot, start by shutting the system down completely and carefully cleaning on and around the pilot.

 - Thermocouple malfunctions.
 The thermocouple is a very important safety device in your gas furnace.
 When working properly, the thermocouple monitors the pilot to see if it is functioning properly.
 If the pilot goes out, the thermocouple kills the flow of gas in the system, preventing toxic and potentially combustible gas buildup.
 However, just like any other component in an HVAC system, the thermocouple can wear out or begin to malfunction and send false signals, which will prevent the furnace from working.